To prevent the most common causes of paper clutter, try these 6 tips to reduce the amount of paper clutter.

 If your papers are piling up because you have a lot of bills to pay, find out which of them can be dealt with online, and sign up for paperless billing whenever possible.
 You can also choose to receive some other types of records, like bank statements and receipts, in virtual form.

-Now if you are ready to tackle your paper piles, check out my simple Five Step-by-Step Tips to get your papers tamed.
+Now if you are ready to tackle your paper piles, check out the simple Five Step-by-Step Tips to get your papers tamed.
 There is something about having a simple guide to follow that makes all the difference.

 The hardest part for people is often times not knowing where to begin.
 With this guide it’s like you have a buddy right there with you guiding you through the paper piles!